 For your first blog, I recommend the basic Bluehost package.
 The basic package at $3.95 per month will provide everything that you need to get started.
 It is a small investment but completely adequate for your starting your crochet blog.

-On the next two screens, you will enter your contact information, confirm your purchase, and enter your credit card information.
+On the next two screens, enter your contact information, confirm your purchase, and enter your credit card information.

 The following screen offers additional domains similar to your selected .com or .net account.
 These are offered with prices beginning at $8.99 per year.
-Depending on your target market, some of these may be beneficial to your business model.
-The add-on can be purchased now, or at a later date (assuming someone has not taken the domain name at that time).
+Depending on your blog target market, some of these may be beneficial to your business model.
+The add-on can be purchased now, or at a later date (as long as someone has not taken the domain name at that time).

 Keep in mind that many people naturally type the “.com” version on the end of searches, so you will need to market the other extensions if you choose them instead of (or in addition to) the .com extension.